ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 	},
 	configureClientOptions: clientOptions =>
 	{
-	    // choose wether the generic agent should be accessible from the silo too! clientOptions.EnabledSpaces = SpaceKind.Generic;
+	    // the generic agent is now accessible to the silo too clientOptions.EnabledSpaces = SpaceKind.Generic;
 	});
 ```